althonos/pyrodigal/README.md

-  that the sequence itself takes 3/8th more space, but since the memory used for storing the sequence is often negligible compared to the memory used to store dynamic programming nodes, this is an acceptable trade-off for better performance when finding the start and stop nodes.
+  that the sequence itself takes 3/8th more space, but since the memory used for storing the sequence is often negligible compared to the memory used to store dynamic programming nodes, this is an acceptable trade-off for better performance when extracting said nodes.
 * Node arrays are dynamically allocated and grow exponentially instead of being pre-allocated with a large size.
 On small sequences, this leads to Pyrodigal using about 30% less memory.